MuhammadNaeemAkhtar/gatsby-data-tutorial-4/README.md

 16. Only the original creator of a node can directly modify the node—all other plugins (including your gatsby-node.js) must use this function to create additional fields.

 ### Creating pages
+1. the steps to programmatically creating pages are:
+  - Query data with GraphQL
+  - Map the query results to pages
+2. You need one additional thing beyond a slug to create pages: a page template component.

 ## //////////// AUTO GENERATED ///////////////